 In December 2015 the Government announced a plan to create a new nursing support role called a Nursing Associate.

-The first set of Nursing Associates are expected to qualify in 2018.
+The first set of Nursing Associates qualified in 2019.

 What can Nursing Associates do?

-According to the NMC the intention is for nursing associates, who will have foundation degrees, to contribute to the delivery of patient care.
-The registered nurse will still have responsibility as the primary assessor, planner and evaluator of care.
+According to the NMC, the intention is for nursing associates, who will have foundation degrees, to contribute to the delivery of patient care.
+The registered nurse will still have a responsibility as the primary assessor, planner and evaluator of care.
 Nursing associates will support, not replace, registered nurses.

 How will Nursing Associates be regulated?